-Kids tend to be curious about space, so it’s only natural to introduce them to one of the planetariums in New Jersey to make them feel out of this world.
+Kids tend to be curious about space, so it’s only natural to introduce them to one of the planetariums in NJ to make them feel out of this world.
 Whether it’s visiting the largest planetarium in America at the Liberty Science Center, rocking out to tunes and a sky show at the Raritan Valley Community College Planetarium, or taking in a Laser Show at the Robert J. Novins Planetarium, your family will love spending the day or night taking a trip into space.
 Read on for information about where to go to space out—no rocket required. (featured photo credit: Liberty Science Center)

 Jennifer Chalsty Planetarium